 If $\bm \lambda$ has been estimated in a first step, as is often the case in spatial extremal analysis, then use of the estimated covariance matrix and CLIC for uncertainty assessment of $\hat{\bm \psi}$ and model selection within $\mathcal{F}$ does not account for estimating the marginal parameters $\bm \lambda$.
-In spatial extremes, the non-parametric bootstrap is often used for uncertainty assessment \citep{davison.et.al.2013, davison18handbook, huser.wadsworth.18}, showing that researchers are aware of the shortcomings of using the estimated sandwich covariance matrix, but this cannot be said of using CLIC for model selection in a two-step setting.
-Many studies \citep[e.g., ][]{davison.et.al.2013, davison18handbook, Huser2016nonstat, huser.2021} do not allow for the estimation of the margins.
+In spatial extremes, the non-parametric bootstrap is often used for uncertainty assessment \citep{davison.et.al.2013, davison18handbook, huser.wadsworth.18}, because researchers are aware of the shortcomings of using the sandwich matrix, but this cannot be said of the use of CLIC for model selection in a two-step setting.
+Many studies \citep[e.g.,][]{davison.et.al.2013, davison18handbook, Huser2016nonstat, huser.2021} do not allow for the estimation of the margins.

-In order to account for the effect of marginal estimation on model selection when using composite likelihood, we propose bootstrap estimation of the non-normalized composite Kullback--Leibler divergence \citep{varin.2005}.
-In Section~\ref{sec:known_margins} we consider that the margins are known and extend the results of \cite{Shibata-1997} and \cite{Cavanaugh.1997} to the composite likelihood setting, and in Section~\ref{Subsubsec_CLICUnknownMargins} we define a criterion to account for the marginal effects.
-Section~\ref{Subsubsec_SimStudyCoverageModelSelection} illustrates the benefits of this method through a simulation study.
-For notational simplicity we suppress the dependence of $\mathcal{Y}$, $\mathcal{Z}$, and $\hat{\bm \psi}$ on $T$ throughout.
-Although we deal with max-stable fields, our ideas are generally valid.
+In order to account for how marginal estimation affects model selection when using composite likelihood, we propose bootstrap estimation of the non-normalized composite Kullback--Leibler divergence \citep{varin.2005}.
+In Section~\ref{sec:known_margins} we suppose that the margins are known and extend the results of \cite{Shibata-1997} and \cite{Cavanaugh.1997} to the composite likelihood setting, and in Section~\ref{Subsubsec_CLICUnknownMargins} we define a criterion to account for the marginal effects.
+Section~\ref{Subsubsec_SimStudyCoverageModelSelection} illustrates the resulting benefits through a simulation study.
+We suppress the dependence of $\mathcal{Y}$, $\mathcal{Z}$ and $\hat{\bm \psi}$ on $T$ throughout.